domvmd/technical-analysis/README.md

 # technical-analysis
-Scrapes stock market prices in yahoo finance and provides technical analysis of the chosen stock
+Scrapes stock market prices in yahoo finance and provides technical analysis of the chosen stock.
+Make sure that the ticker symbols you use to pull the data are recognized by yahoo finance (ex.
+APPL for Apple stocks, BTC-USD for Bitcoin)

+1. pip install requirements.txt
+2. create a .env file and add into it you OPEN_API_KEY for DEEPSEEK I used Deepseek for my AI client.
+3. streamlit run app.py